VladGoncharov0201/firsttestproject/README.md

 ## Server

 Server was written with Node.js and using database PostgreSQL.
 When you start the project it will create a table and if the table is empty programme adds first client "admin".
+In the database I created a new schema "users".
+To connect to the database, I used pgAdmin 4.
+PgAdmin 4 can be downloaded on the [website](https://www.pgadmin.org/download/).